14 Things You Should Never, Ever Eat at a Restaurant

 We already know it has empty calories—but there are other reasons to skip the bread basket when you’re dining out.
 According to a former server and author Debra Ginsburg’s Waiting: The True Confessions of a Waitress, bread baskets tend to circulate from table to table.
 Yes, you heard that right.

 The bread in your basket could likely be the scraps from your neighbors’ table.
 Bar snacks call for even more unwanted sharing.
 Many hands have passed over your popcorn or peanuts, which may have been sitting out for days by the time you eat it.

 Never Order Fish on a Monday

-In Anthony Bourdain’s Kitchen Confidential, he writes that it’s likely that your Monday fish special can include fillets that are three days old.
-Bourdain, who spent most of his culinary career in New York City kitchens, says that since most seafood markets aren’t open on weekends, Monday’s fish is old and well, fishy.
+In Anthony Bourdain’s Kitchen Confidential, he wrote that it’s likely that your Monday fish special can include fillets that are three days old.
+Bourdain, who spent most of his culinary career in New York City kitchens, said in the book that since most seafood markets aren’t open on weekends, Monday’s fish is old and, well, fishy.

 Bottled Ketchup on the Table

 Former server Aaron Norris says condiments, especially ketchup in glass jars, is always something to avoid.
 The restaurant staff often spends hours at the end of long shifts marrying partially empty bottles, so there’s no way to tell how long the stuff at the bottom has been there…leading to sour and sometimes even explosive ketchup.